 The Hotel San Jose was great.
 The atmosphere is very relaxing.
 The first night we got there, we got a couple of drinks and lounged in the courtyard area.
 The rooms are very comfortable.
 There's no carpet, which is actually great, because concrete doesn't hold previous guests' odors.
 Just about everything provided was organic or hypo-allergenic.
 It's a great place for people with highly sensitive systems.
 It was very, very clean, and the service was impeccable.
 I highly recommend it.

-14 miles from Austin Bergstrom International Airport.
-Local attractions include the University of Texas, approximately four miles away, and ...
+Bergstrom International Airport.
+Local attractions include the Austin Zoo, located 15 miles from the property, and LBJ Presidential Library, ...